Skip to content

 A

-Muir-Torre syndrome is suspected when sebaceous gland tumors (sebaceous carcinoma, sebaceous adenoma, etc.) are combined with internal malignancies (especially colorectal cancer).
-If loss of expression of MLH1, MSH2, or MSH6 is confirmed by immunostaining of pathological tissue specimens, referral to gastroenterology or gynecology for further examination is recommended.
-When sebaceous carcinoma is found, family history should also be taken, keeping in mind that it is an autosomal dominant genetic disease.
+When sebaceous gland tumors (sebaceous carcinoma, sebaceous adenoma, etc.) are combined with internal malignancies (especially colorectal cancer), Muir-Torre syndrome should be suspected.
+If loss of expression of MLH1, MSH2, or MSH6 is confirmed by immunohistochemical staining of pathological tissue specimens, referral to gastroenterology or gynecology for further evaluation is recommended.
+When sebaceous carcinoma is observed, a family history should also be obtained, keeping in mind that it is an autosomal dominant genetic disorder.

 Surgical excision is the mainstay of treatment.

-For localized eyelid cases, excise with a safety margin of 3 mm or more.
+For localized eyelid lesions, excision with a safety margin of 3 mm or more is performed.
 Intraoperative margin assessment using frozen sections is desirable.

 • Defect ≤1/3: Reconstruction possible with simple closure or local flap.